 Around four years ago, McGhee started to notice a sustained uptick in the amount of vinyl orders he was receiving—and nowhere near enough stock from his label clients to fulfill them.
 "When all the Led Zeppelin reissues came out, Canada got zero vinyl," McGhee recounts.
 The labels came to me and said, 'If you put a plant together, we will support you, because we're not getting enough product.'"

-However, as he quickly learned, acquiring vinyl presses in the 2010s involves a globe-trotting Raiders of the Lost Ark-style quest guided by opportune, word-of-mouth tips and fueled by fierce competition.
+However, as he quickly learned, acquiring vinyl presses in the 2010s involves a globe-trotting Raiders of the Lost Ark-style quest guided by opportune, word-of-mouth tips and fuelled by fierce competition.
 "I've been to plants in Canada, the UK, and Japan, trying to find machines, thinking I found machines, losing machines...
 One guy would call and say, 'Okay, I've got a machine for you for $53,000.'
 'Alright, I'll take it!'
 'Sorry, too late—it's gone now.'
 I was at a conference once in Portugal and met with a guy from Cargo Records and I said, "'I heard you have a plant—do you know where I can get machines?'
 And his response was: 'If I did, I wouldn't tell you.'"

-McGhee's scavenger hunt eventually led him to the Czech Republic, home of GZ—the unlikely epicenter of the modern vinyl boom.
+McGhee's scavenger hunt eventually led him to the Czech Republic, home of GZ—the unlikely epicentre of the modern vinyl boom.
 The company is a multi-faceted manufacturing facility that cranks out everything from CDs to packaging materials for the likes of IKEA.
 And since opening in 1951, it's also pressed vinyl—and never stopped, even at the height of the CD's dominance.
 As a result, GZ was in an advantageous position to capitalize on the current vogue for vinyl and, today, the company is the top producer of platters in the world.
 (Arbutus' Smith says their product is "the best quality we've had.")